Williscool13/MonkeyMadness/README.md

 The game can be found on the GGJ website: https://globalgamejam.org/games/2024/monkey-business-1

-Alternatively you can play the web build at: -- link pending --
+Alternatively you can play the web build at: https://williscool13.itch.io/monkey-business